 We emphasize that the delay in the agreed date of files delivery or their rasterized image preview approval may postpone the deadline for the job (in the worst case scenario by a period longer than just the delay itself).

 The only format we accept is a composite PDF file containing only the CMYK colour space, and in the case of spot colour printing the appropriate Pantone colour names are necessary.
+After receiving files with incorrect color space, we'll give you information about it in the file check report and we'll automatically convert it to CMYK space.
+However, any conversion which may cause significant color discrepancies, is performed at the customer's sole risk.
+This risk can only be avoided by sending files in the correct color space.
 Our printing house is not responsible for the discrepancy of colours due to the use in the graphic design of the Pantone colour names other than specified in the order.
 Please use the ZIP compression since the JPG compression causes damage (artefacts) of pictures.

 All kinds of masks for UV varnish, die cutting or other forms of processing should be included in the file as a separate spot colour with an “overwrite” attribute.